mpvdk/clib/README.md

 And then obviously add the source file to your dependencies when you build and the resulting object file when you assemble.

 # Testing
+All modules and all functions have multiple tests.

 All the test files are in the `tests` directory.
 Every module has it's own sub-directory.
 For example, `tests/string`.
 And every function has it's own test source and header file.
 For example, `tests/string/my_strcpy.c` and `tests/string/my_strcpy.h`.

 The root Makefile has a target to build all tests, but also targets to test individual modules.